Imran4424/Machine-Learning-Models/README.md

 $\epsilon$ = Error of estimation (difference between observed income and the income regression predicted)

 **When to use Polynomial Regression Model?**
-When the relationship between the dependent variable and independent variable is non-linear and we can not use simple and multiple linear regression to fit the data well.
-Then we can use Polynomial regression model.
-Best way to find out by ploting x vs y.
-If the plotted graph shows a parabolic, cubic, or other curved patterns, then the Polynomial Regression Model is a good choice
+When the relationship between the dependent and independent variables is non-linear, we can not use simple and multiple linear regression to fit the data well.
+Then, we can use the Polynomial regression model.
+The best way to find out is by plotting x vs y.
+If the plotted graph shows parabolic, cubic, or other curved patterns, then the Polynomial Regression Model is a good choice.

 **Among n-degree order which order should we use for our Polynomial Regression Model?**
 We can use Bayes Information Criteria for figuring out the appropiate regression model order.